 Cannondale App and Sensor

-Cannondale has recently teamed up with Garmin to produce an integrated wheel sensor that connects to Cannondale’s proprietary app.
+Cannondale has teamed up with Garmin to produce an integrated wheel sensor that connects to Cannondale’s proprietary app.

 The wheel sensor is now available on the majority of Cannondale’s bikes and provides both ride metrics and service information.